apache/geronimo/README.txt

  Geronimo provides a command shell environment for executing commands, called GShell.

- To start a GShell environment, from the <geronimo_home> directory, execute "./bin/gsh" (unix) or "bin\gsh" windows.
+ To start a GShell environment, from the <geronimo_home> directory, execute "./bin/gsh" (unix) or "bin\gsh" (windows).
 This will start a GShell command environment.
 From here, you can execute Geronimo administrative commands as well as general GShell commands.
  Alternatively, you can invoke a GShell command at the same time that you invoke gsh, for
  example: